-- Will you have the time to answer and screen calls, or do you need to add an assistant or answering service to your budget as well?
+- Will you have the time to answer and screen calls, or do you need to add an assistant or answering service to your budget?

-When going through this exercise, it’s also worth asking yourself a couple of key questions:
+When going through this exercise, it’s also worth asking yourself a couple of critical questions:

 What area do you practice in?

 As mentioned above, seasonality is a key factor to consider when projecting revenue.
-This will be affected by your practice area (think: Lawyers who work in tax law are often busiest in the period leading up to and during tax season).
+Seasonality will vary based on your practice area (think: Lawyers who work in tax law are often busiest in the period leading up to and during tax season).

 If you’re relatively new to your field of practice and still unsure of the ups and downs of case work volume, you should find a mentor that has been through the seasonalities or ask for advice through online communities and forums.